poojithavalli22/serenika22/README.md

 - 👋 Hi, I’m @serenika22
----->✨"I'm a positive learner with a heart full of passion & excited about what the future holds."✨
+- ✨"I'm a positive learner with a heart full of passion & excited about what the future holds."✨
 -
 -